Global wildfires: Greek mayor optimistic major Evia hub will be saved | DW | 10.08.2021

 Istiaia Mayor Yiannis Kontzias told local media that he was "optimistic" that the fire would not reach his town.

-Speaking to public television channel ERT, Kontzias said: "We have managed to control this front because we doused it both from the land and air," he went on, "helicopters helped a lot and if we had done that since the beginning, we would have avoided all this destruction."
+Speaking to public television channel ERT, Kontzias said: "We have managed to control this front because we doused it both from the land and air," he said.

+"Helicopters helped a lot and if we had done that since the beginning, we would have avoided all this destruction," he added.

-Firefighters and residents had been desperately trying to stop the blaze which was bearing down on the town of several thousand.
-The fire forced the evacuation of hundreds, while many others opted to stay and help battle approaching flames.
+Firefighters and residents have been desperately trying to stop the wildfire as it approached the town of several thousand.
+The fire forced the evacuation of hundreds, while many others opted to stay and help douse the flames.

-The fires have destroyed hundreds of homes and forced thousands to flee from Evia, greater Athens and other regions.
+The Greek have destroyed hundreds of homes and forced thousands to flee greater Athens and other regions.

+Prime Minister Kyriakos Mitsotakis earlier apologized to the people of Greece and vowed to bring those responsible for the fires to justice.

 There are still concerns over three active wildfires in the Peloponnese peninsula.
 Hundreds of Greek firefighters have been joined by reinforcements from the Czech Republic, Romania, Ukraine, Serbia and Britain among other countries.